yarnpkg/yarn/README.md

 * **Offline Mode.** If you've installed a package before, then you can install it again without an internet connection.
 * **Deterministic.** The same dependencies will be installed in the same exact way on any machine, regardless of installation order.
-* **Network Performance.** Yarn efficiently queues requests and simultaneously avoids request waterfalls in order to maximize network utilization.
+* **Network Performance.** Yarn efficiently queues requests and avoids request waterfalls in order to maximize network utilization.
 * **Network Resilience.** A single request that fails will not cause the entire installation to fail.
-Requests are automatically re-tried upon failure.
+Requests are automatically retried upon failure.
-* **Flat Mode.** Yarn resolves mismatched versions of dependencies and uniformly switches to a single version to avoid duplicates.
+* **Flat Mode.** Yarn resolves mismatched versions of dependencies to a single version to avoid creating duplicates.
 * **More emojis.** 🐈

 ## Installing Yarn